 One of the goals of this project is to enable multiple people to work on simulation models together.

-Collaboration, made possible by the modularity of the underlying simulation framework and input data, as well as the overall focus on accessibility, is one of the defining features here.
+Collaboration, made possible by the modularity of the underlying simulation framework and input data, as well as the overall focus on accessibility, is key.